armory/documentation/_spinnaker/Armory-Spinnaker-Quickstart-1.md

 8. Spinnaker-Managed-Role -> Trust relationship

-    Now, "Spinnaker-Managed-Role" must have Trust relationship with "Spinnaker-Managing-Role"
+    Now, "Spinnaker-Managed-Role" must have Trust relationship with "Spinnaker-Managing-Role".
+You must replace [YOUR_AWS_ACCOUNT_ID] with your actual AWS account id.

     ```json
 {